TRUSTED LEADERS IN THE FIELD OF

 While there have unfortunately been a few recent decisions from the New Jersey Supreme Court and the Appellate Division wrongly curtailing the protections of the law as intended by our Legislature, CEPA remains one of the strongest whistleblower protection laws in the country.

 The lawyers at Schall and Barasch LLC fight on behalf of those who have been retaliated against for refusing to go along with an employer’s unlawful conduct.
-Our experienced whistleblower lawyers relentlessly prepare and aggressively defend the brave employees in Moorestown, who choose to take a stand.
+Our experienced whistleblower lawyers relentlessly prepare and aggressively defend New Jersey employees, who dare to stand up and speak out about their employers’ wrongdoing.